Alfredo Careaga: Biography

 He obtained a B.Sc. in physics (1967) and another in Mechanical and Electrical Engineering (1966) at the National Autonomous University of Mexico (UNAM).
 He holds a master's degree in Applied Mathematics from the Courant Institute of Mathematical Sciences, New York University (1969), a master's degree in statistics from the Imperial College of Science & Technology in London (1970), and a PhD in mathematics from the University of London (1973).

-He founded and directed the Quintana Roo Research Center, AC (CIQRO) (1978 - 1985), a proactive, interdisciplinary research center devoted to what in now known as sustainable development, and to the establishment of an alternative development model for the state of Quintana Roo.
+He founded and directed the Quintana Roo Research Center, AC (CIQRO) (1978 - 1985), a proactive, interdisciplinary research center devoted to what is now known as sustainable development, and to the establishment of an alternative development model for the state of Quintana Roo.

 Six Mexican institutions supported the project: the Secretariat of Public Education (Mexico)(SEP), the government of the state of Quintana Roo, the National Autonomous University of Mexico (UNAM), the National Polytechnic Institute (IPN), the National Council of Science and Technology (CONACYT) and the National Water Commission (CNA).